gheber/kenzo/README.md

       ~/.local/share/common-lisp/source/

-Then in your Lisp (e.g. in ECL) type
+Then in your Lisp (e.g., in ECL) type
 ```lisp
 (require :asdf)
 (require :kenzo)